fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

     recipe = ann2snn.TransformerSpikeEquivalentRecipe()
     td_model = ann2snn.Converter(recipe=recipe).convert(transformer_ann)

 This recipe does not need a dataloader, does not insert ``VoltageHook``, and does not run rate-coding calibration.
 It replaces currently supported ANN modules and attention calls with TD / spike-equivalent operators, but does not cover fully spike-driven LLM conversion.
+In these TD operators, ``ann_forward(...)`` is the ordinary stateless PyTorch path;
+``single_step_forward(...)`` is a stateful temporal-difference step and should be reset before an independent sequence.

 To add a new conversion algorithm, subclass ``ConversionRecipe`` and override only the steps you need.
 Unoverridden methods use the base no-op implementation.
 A recipe is not an executor and should not provide ``convert()``, ``run()``, or ``__call__()``: